The students below are graduates from Human Life Sciences, see what they have to say about their course and their career.

 Graduated with Bachelor of Biomedical Science with Honours in 2004.

-In 2006, was studying for a PhD at School of Human Life Sciences in Launceston.
+In 2006, was studying for a PhD at Human Life Sciences in Launceston.

 “The degree lets you study many different fields involved in the diagnosis and treatment of a variety of diseases and once completed allows you to work in field with a wide range of opportunities and most importantly it is interesting and fun!